ReedCS2-S20/Lec10-3/README.md

 This contains the slides PDF and sample code for a lecture discussing copying and moving objects in C++.

-## A note on Homework 09:

-* There are only three exercises and the first has two parts.
-* I accidentally numbered them Exercises 1, 3, and 4.
-* (I probably should have named Exercise 1 Part 2 as "Exercise 2".)

 `Slide 01` [Part 01.
 Homework 09 Corrections](https://ensemble.reed.edu/Watch/Qi3p4N9M) *08m15s*
 `Slide 11` [Part 02.
 Bad `dc` Passing *by Value*](https://ensemble.reed.edu/Watch/Yr6s8TLt) *04m15s*
 `Slide 17` [Part 03.
 Two Container Classes](https://ensemble.reed.edu/Watch/Hb34RxEc) *06m30s*